NguyenDa18/danh-was-here/_data/blog/2020-07-26-quick-comparison-of-redux-vs-re-frame.md

 export default colorSlice.reducer
 ```

+## Creating our UI elements using the Redux state
-3. Add our Color Picker UI using the Redux state.
+3. Add our Color Picker UI
-- we use Redux hook functions from the Redux Toolkit.
-Before RTK we would have to connect our component and pass in mapStateToProps.
+- We use Redux hook functions from the Redux Toolkit.
+Note, before RTK we would have to connect our component and pass in mapStateToProps.
+Using hooks is much cleaner, a very welcome change in RTK!
 - This component will be the input box that allows us to change the color of our time
 ```js
 import React from 'react'